 From here, continue towards the Dalhousie Artesian hot springs where you can relax and soak in the largest thermal ponds in Australia which range in temperature from 38 to 43°C. Experience the native flora and fauna in this idyllic, isolated environment.

-The trip will include a picnic lunch (with beverage of your choice) so that you can truly relax in style before returning the William Creek in the afternoon.
+The trip will include a picnic lunch, so that you can truly relax in style before returning the William Creek in the afternoon.

 Other highlights include crossing the historic original Ghan railway line and the famous Oodnadatta track

 Weight restrictions apply.
 Please familiarise yourself with our terms and conditions.